Do you have PUPPPs? While harmless, it can be very uncomfortable. Here is my experience with this pregnancy skin rash and how I coped with it.

-With still a few more weeks to go in this pregnancy, I’m already measuring past 40 weeks, can hardly get out of bed and am ready to throw in the towel.
+With still a few more weeks to go in this pregnancy, I’m already measuring past 40 weeks, can hardly leave bed and am ready surender.
 And just when I thought this twin pregnancy couldn’t get any more difficult, I came down with a case of PUPPPs — pruritic urticarial papules and plaques of pregnancy.

 In regular speak: a terrible, horrible rash that happens to pregnant women.

-Because here’s the thing: the only “cure” for PUPPPs is delivering the babies.
-And even then, there’s no guarantee that the rash will ease up; some have gone on for weeks or months with it, potentially because of the hormones that may still be lingering in the body, such as with breastfeeding.
+Because the only “cure” for PUPPPs is delivering the babies.
+And even then, there’s no guarantee that the rash will ease up.
+Some have gone on for weeks or months with it.
+Hormones may still be lingering in the body, such as with breastfeeding.

-And hopefully I’ll be able to be productive again and use my blog and other aspects of my life to distract me from this madness.
+And hopefully I’ll be productive again and find distractions from this madness.
 At least keep my hands on the keyboard and away from the itching.

 Keeping track of all your baby’s latest feedings and diaper changes can feel overwhelming.
 Get a convenient way to track feeding and diaper times with my FREE printable tracker!
 Download it below: